 Comfort During Extended Delays

-We Will Ensure Your Comfort During an Extended Tarmac Delay
+We Will Ensure Your Comfort During a Lengthy Tarmac Delay

 We are committed to providing the best possible customer service during mechanical, weather or Air Traffic Control (ATC) delays.
 Delays on the ground with passengers onboard are possible, although rare.